Skip to main content

 Specialist software in the LRC Technology Suites

-Specialist software is available to use on PCs in our Learning Resources Centre (LRC) Technology Suites.
-We have two Technology Suites in the College Lane LRC and one in the de Havilland LRC.
-PCs in these suites have been configured with specialist software and are prioritised for use by those students studying Creative Arts, Digital Animation, Computer Science and Engineering.
+Specialist software is available to use on PCs in our Learning Resources Centres (LRC).
+We have two Technology Suites and specialist software PC zones in the College Lane LRC and one in the de Havilland LRC.
+PCs in these areas have been configured with specialist software and are prioritised for use by those students studying Creative Arts, Digital Animation, Computer Science and Engineering.

 Before you visit please note that PCs cannot be booked and are available on a first come first served basis.